• Skip to main content

 Taupo

-As one of the premier adventure destinations in the north, Taupo is a favourite stop for travellers finding themselves embarking on an epic North Island itinerary.
-The town sits upon the shores of its namesake Lake Taupo and offers a multitude of activities for adventurers from cycling to hiking.
+Taupo is one of the premier adventure destinations of the north.
+It’s a favourite stop for travellers embarking on an epic North Island itinerary.
+The town sits upon the shores of its namesake Lake Taupo.
+It offers a multitude of activities for adventurers from cycling to hiking.

 Taupo